yctercero/yctercero.github.io/_posts/2016-09-18-nodejs-broken-down.markdown

     server.listen(port, ip);
 {% endhighlight %}

-### So What
+### So What?

 So what?!
-Node.js is powerful and extremely efficient.
-It allows developers to build full-stack using only one language, JavaScript.
+Node.js is a powerful and extremely efficient platform.
+It takes advantage of another language's features (C/C++), and allows us to build full-stack apps using only one language...
+JavaScript!
 Not only can you now use JavaScript to interact with the DOM, you can also use it to interact with your operating system.
 This is not to say that you should therefore not learn any other languages, you definitely should!
 But it's impressive to see what can be done with just JavaScript.

-I really enjoy working with Node.js and can't wait to see what is to come.
+It's pretty cool to think of the ways you can use one programming language to enhance another.
+I personally really enjoy working with Node.js and can't wait to see what is to come.

-Let's just put all the 'Plain English' snippets from above together to get a really basic description of Node.js:
+To wrap up let's just put all the 'Plain English' snippets from above together to get a really basic description of Node.js:

 1. Node.js provides you with the all the basic tools you need to interact with your operating system.
-2. One of those tools provided, is the Chrome V8 Engine that is used to expand functionality and allows the computer to understand your JavaScript code.
+2. One of those tools provided, is the Chrome V8 Engine that is used to expand JavaScript's core functionality and allows the computer to understand your JavaScript code.
-3. A core feature of Node.js are events that allow our JavaScript and all the C/C++ code behind it to communicate with each other what tasks need to be done, when tasks are done, and what to do when a task is complete.
+3. A core feature of Node.js are events that allow our JavaScript and all the C/C++ code behind it to communicate with each other.
+Events help Node.js know what tasks need to be done, when tasks are done, and what to do when a task is complete.
-4. Node.js is able to deal with multiple tasks all at once making it extremely efficient.
+4. Node.js is able to deal with multiple tasks all at once making it extremely efficient and asynchronous.
-5. There is more to Node.js than just what it comes with out of the box and you can access these packages of code that extend functionality through npm.
+5. There is more to Node.js than just what it comes with out of the box and you can access these packages of code that extend functionality using npm.

+### Resources

 If you're interested at taking a deeper dive into Node.js, I suggest looking through the various links/resources sprinkled in the article: